 - If you have mobility issues, all our online content is available to you.
-And when we do go back to in person events, both our office (for workshops and counselling) and our support groups (at the JGH) are wheelchair accessible.
+As for our in person events, our office (for workshops and counselling) is wheelchair accessible.

 - If you are Deaf or hard of hearing, Google Meet (which we use for workshops, support groups, and counselling) generates closed captions.
 And the same goes for our Facebook events.